AbarnaDutta/Email-Details/README.md

 1. Go to the [Google Account Security page](https://myaccount.google.com/security).
 2. Enable Two-Factor Authentication.
 3. Under the "Signing in to Google" section, find and click on "App passwords."
-4. You may be asked to sign in again to verify your identity.
-5. Under the "Select app" drop-down menu, choose "Other (Custom name)."
+4. Under the "Select app" drop-down menu, choose "Custom name)."
-6. Enter a name for the app password and click "Generate."
+5. Enter a name for the app password and click "Generate."
-7. Google will generate a 16-character app password (Copy this password and store it securely).
+6. Google will generate a 16-character app password (Copy this password and store it securely).

 ### 8. Store Credentials